albina-euregio/albina-website/README.md

 ## Development

-Use `npm install` to download necessary packages.
+Use `yarn install` to download necessary packages.

-Use `npm start` and browse to http://localhost:3000/ to use dev server.
+Use `yarn start` and browse to http://localhost:3000/ to use dev server.

 ### Run with sample data

-Use `npm run start-dev` and browse to http://localhost:3000/ to use dev server.
+Use `yarn run start-dev` and browse to http://localhost:3000/ to use dev server.

 Configuration for dev (environment) is defined in config-dev.json, which overrides settings in config.json

 ## Deployment

-Use `npm run build` to create a (minified) production build.
+Use `yarn run build` to create a (minified) production build.

 After running the `build` target, copy the contents of your dist directory to a location on your webserver.
 If the location is not the webserver's root,